 This new procedure is noninvasive, painless, and should last permanently.
-Learn more about the latest treatment for varicose veins, the VenaSeal closure system.
+Learn more about the the VenaSeal varicose veins treatment.

 A new treatment for unsightly and painful varicose veins uses an adhesive to cut off blood supply without surgery.

 The VenaSeal closure system differs from procedures that use drugs, lasers, radio waves, or surgical cuts.
 Once injected through a catheter, the adhesive, or glue, solidifies, cutting off blood supply to your vein, effectively making it disappear from sight.

 About 30 to 40 million Americans have varicose veins, which are caused by the failure of a valve in a vein that creates “reflux,” flow of blood down your leg rather than upwards towards your heart.

 Veins and arteries are the expressways for blood flow throughout the body.
 Arteries carry blood away from the heart and, in general, contain freshly oxygenated blood that is circulated via smaller and smaller blood vessels to body tissues.